 Detained by Cambodian authorities since 1999; Charged with crimes against humanity and grave breaches of the 1949 Geneva Conventions; provisionally detained by the Extraordinary Chambers (ECCC) on 31 July 2007; sentenced to 35 years in prison on 26 July 2010; prosecution, defence and civil parties appealed; sentenced to life imprisonment on 3 February 2012 by the ECCC Supreme Court Chamber.

-Kaing Guek Eav, better know as Duch, was born around 1942 in the Kampong Thom province.
+Kaing Guek Eav, better known as Duch, was born around 1942 in the Kampong Thom province.
 He taught mathematics and was drawn toward Communism by a group of Chinese exchange students at the University of Phnom Penh.

 Arrested by Prince Sihanouk's police as a "Communist", he was held without trial for several months.
 Soon after Sihanouk was overthrown, Duch went into the maquis.
 In the early 1970s, Duch was in charge of security for the Communist Party north of Phnom Penh.
 The earliest documents connecting Duch with S-21, also called Tuol Sleng – the interrogation and torture centre of the Khmer rouge regime – date from October 1975.
 S-21 was unique in the network of security centres given its direct link to the Central Committee and its role in the detention and execution of cadres of the Communist Party of Kampuchea –Cambodia-.